What are the different types of personality disorder?

 Paranoid personality disorder has a direct impact on several aspects of life.
 For example, a person with PDD may have unstable interpersonal relationships.
 Being paranoid can significantly affect the way people function.

-Schizoid personality disorder is a psychological problem that is characterized by the distinct behavioral patterns.
+The schizoid personality disorder is a psychological problem that is characterized by distinct behavioral patterns.
 One of the most distinct characteristics of a person with this disorder is the incapability to have social or interpersonal relationships.
 An individual who has schizoid personality disorder finds difficulties in expressing his/her emotions.

 Thus, most of the time, a person with the schizoid disorder is considered as aloof and emotionally cold.
 No sign of emotional warmth and interest in communicating with others.